idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 **Important!
 Do not update before exporting your current projects.
 Please complete all your translation projects in your current CafeTran version before updating.**

+## 10.8.2 Cornetto (20210118)

+- Added the MT websites of ModernMT, Systran and MyMemory as web resources.*
+- The menu action (and the keyboard shortcut) in View > Segment editors > Request focus in target segment editor can cycle the focus between CT target segment editor and the source segment box on the MT resource webpage.
+This is convenient for those web resources that require focus in the source language box to trigger the automatic translation process.
+- Text shortcuts can also be inserted after typing a punctuation character.
+- Ms Excel filter allows for empty cells in target language column.
+- The tab character symbol is always visible in the segments editors.
+- Some minor fixes and improvements.

+\* The transfer of the source text for translation into the text boxes on the web pages of some MT service providers via the keyboard shortcut can work only after the focus is set on the given webpage (e.g via the mouse click).

+## 10.8.1 Cornetto (20201007)

+- Recognition of previously-matched patterns inside term patterns - nested patterns.
+- Loading of multiple .sdltm memories from .sdlppx packages.
+- Fixed saving of glossaries with some unusual characters in the location path.

+## 10.8 Cornetto (20200916)

+- Term patterns.
+This new feature allows the user to create complex terms consisting of fixed and changeable parts both on the source and target language side.
+For example, see this simple term pattern in the glossary:

+  I like {1}=Me gusta {1}

+  If the source language segment includes the above pattern (e.g I like coffee very much), CafeTran will translate it into the target language provided that the variable part (e.g "coffee") can be found as the term or fragment in any of your glossaries, memories or lists of non-translatable fragments.
+See another example:

+  "{1}" = “{1}” to match and replace the double quotes with the curly ones in the terms found in the current segment.

+  The matched patterns are displayed in the Matchboard with the PA label.

+- Display of auto-adjusted (AA label) fragments in the Matchboard.

+- New keyboard shortcut for placing the consecutive tags: type x followed by Esc key.

+- Cell segmentation option for the Excel filter.

+- Saving the ignored spelling mistakes in the project.

+- Option for the Prompter to use the segment editor font.

+- Workflow option to transfer automatically source segments with no letters to target segments.

+- Display of the notes in mxliff projects.

+- New Dashboard command in the Dashboard menu.
+It deselects the resources in the Dashboard.

+- The right-click Dashboard option to remove all the selected resources in the panel.

+- Fixed an import issue in the Excel filter.

+- Fixed a glossary path issue with non-Latin characters.

+- Some UI improvements.

+- Added Iloko, Hiligaynon and Tagalog languages.

+## 2020 10.7.5 Doughnut (2020050)

+- Binding of project templates to external projects.
+- Automatic update of the current project template when a resource is added or removed, preference changed.
+- Automatic selection of the project template in the Dashboard together with the selection of the project.
+- Fixed an issue with the consistent display of details in (unfolded) hidden tags during automatic matching.
+- Display of the duplicate entries when browsing through read-only translation memories.
+- Matchboard font's bold style option.
+- "Translate" button action takes the current segment for MT search when there is no selection.
+- Hidden Dashboard menu during "Replace document" action.
+- Keyboard shortcut for ‘Show invisible characters" action (CTRL+SHIFT+V).

+## 2020 10.7.4 Doughnut (20200409)

+- Updates to CTE interface for ProZ.com API.
+- Updates to CTE interface for DeepL.com API to include new languages: Japanese, Chinese, Portuguese (Brazil) and Portuguese (Portugal).

+## 2020 10.7.3 Doughnut (20200402)

+- Separate setting of the Matchboard font - see the menu View > Font > Matchboard.
+- Added Kongo and Lingala languages.
+- Display of notes in .txlf files.
+- Various UI adjustments and fixes.

 ## 2020 10.7.2 Doughnut (20200311)

 - The border around the highlighted terms and fragments in the source segment editor.